CyberFlameGO/svnpython/Doc/library/os.rst

    the command run; on systems using a non-native shell, consult your shell documentation.

-   Availability: Unix, Windows.
+   Availability: Macintosh, Unix, Windows.

    The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
-Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.

 .. function:: times()